cRonFer/photomoss/README.md

 ```
 Arguments:

-- *_wd.path*: the path of the working directory where are the vis, nir, mask, rois folders and names.csv file.
+- *tif.path*: the path of the working directory where are the vis, nir, mask, rois folders and names.csv file.

 - *chart*: polygon list obtained with chart.2 function.

-- *pic.format*: Picture file format.
-It could be "jpg" for .jpg, .JPG and .jpeg; or "tif", for .tif format.
-Default = "tif".

 - *obs.areas*: list of polygons data.frame obtained with roi2polygon function.